 The net asset value of the Fund is sensitive to market movements.
 In addition, investors should be aware of the possibility that the value of investments may vary as a result of changes in political, economic or market circumstances, as well as changes in an individual business situation.
 The entire portfolio is exposed to price risk.
 The degree of price risk that the Fund runs depends among other things on the risk profile of the Fund's portfolio.
-More detailed information on the risk profile of the Fund's portfolio can be found in the section on Return and risk on page 11.
+More detailed information on the risk profile of the Fund's portfolio can be found in the section on Implementation of the investment policy on page 7.